 You can learn about your customers by studying their behavior and buying patterns through client satisfaction surveys, reviews, and questionnaires.
 Use a mix of methods and connect with different customers to receive accurate, unbiased data.

 Customer analysis helps track customer satisfaction.
 This is the basis for building a more sustainable and satisfied clientele.
 When you apply analysis data to a marketing plan, it is easier to convert happy customers into loyal ones.
 According to research by Philippe Moreau, DVM, MS, DECVIM-CA, DECVN, loyal customers spend about $140 on veterinary services and visit clinics 2.8 times a year.
 With the right content marketing and SEO, your practice can capture more of that revenue than ever before.

 Customer analysis drives customer satisfaction and loyalty by helping you answer these questions:

 - What deciding factors do pet owners look for in a clinic?
-Do they want extended hours, updated technology, affordable prices?
+Do they want extended hours, updated technology, and affordable prices?

 - What are the most common reasons why receptionists turn down appointments?